NxPKG/khulnasoft-docs/content/cloudflare-one/tutorials/cli.md

     $ echo $TOKEN
     ```

-Once you have exported the token to your environment, use the variable with the Cloudflare Access request header in the script to access a protected endpoint, as in the following example:
+Once you have exported the token to your environment, use the variable with the Khulnasoft Access request header in the script to access a protected endpoint, as in the following example:

 ```sh
 $ curl -H "cf-access-token: $TOKEN" https://example.com/rest/api/2/item/foo-123